darktable-org/lua-scripts/README.md

 ### Windows

 Open a command prompt.
-Start darktable with the command C:\"Program Files\darktable\bind\darktable" -d lua > log.txt.
+Start darktable with the command "C:\Program Files\darktable\bin\darktable" -d lua > log.txt.
 This provides debugging information to give you insight into what is happening.

 ## Contributing